|

 Acropolis with Parthenon the

-with the beautiful six Caryatids and then to Areopagus (Areios Pagos = Hill of
+the beautiful six Caryatids and then to Areopagus (Areios Pagos = Hill of Ares)

-Ares) visited by Pope John Paul ll, same hill where St. Paul gave his famous
+visited by Pope John Paul ll, same hill where St. Paul gave his famous sermon of

-sermon of "Unknown God".
-You may also visit the ancient Agora that was the
+"Unknown God".
+You may also visit the ancient Agora that was the commercial and

 - 2nd day: Drive up north to Thessaloniki (about 6 hours) the second